Search This Site

 If your son is willing, discuss with him his diagnosis and your plans to help him.
 Reassure him that he will do fine.
 If he can't get over his sadness and anger, get him into counseling.
 Once properly diagnosed, reassured, and treated, he will feel much happier and more optimistic.

 Start now to educate yourself and your son.
-There are tons of books available for adults, children, and teens that explain Aspergers and High-Functioning Autism and provide information and help.
+There are tons of books available for adults, children, and teens that explain High-Functioning Autism and provide information and help.
 Read a book and discuss it together.
 Then, get online and start researching symptoms and treatments.
 There is a wealth of information on this site!

 Become involved in the forum on this site.
 Also find a support group in your area.
 Other parents will provide moral support and comfort.
 Your son may enjoy talking with other children with the disorder online.
 Be sure to monitor the sites he visits to make sure they are appropriate for him.